heatherbaier/dist-ml/distributed-ml-with-pytorch/torchBasics.md

 ```

 The python is where all of our magic is going to happen (I named my file "basicTorch.py").
-Note this network is going to be *terrible*, and is mearly for demonstration purposes.
+Note this network is going to be *terrible*, and we aren't even splitting our data.
+It is mearly for technical demonstration purposes.

 ```python
 import torch